 Hanoi Hannah – The Patron Saint of Weary Travelers

 The Holiday Diamond on 05 Nguyen Sieu Street is the place to stay in Hanoi’s Old Quarter.
 The staff is second to none and the price is just over what you would pay for a hostel.
 The rooms are nice and the breakfast is good and made to order.
-Hannah, the young lady depicted above made my stay exceptional.
+Hannah, the young lady shown above made my stay exceptional.
 She helped sort out a number of annoying issues that required multiple scans and emails.
 It was like having a personal assistant.
 I needed glasses, she hooked me up.
-I needed some pants shortened, and she told me where I could find my one dollar tailor.
+I needed some pants shortened, and she told me where I could find my one-dollar tailor.
 When I went to TripAdvisor to submit my glowing review, I found more of the same.
 Hannah this and Hannah that.
-So if you want five-star service for bargain prices.
+So if you want five-star service for two-star prices.
 For value, location and experience there is no other place to stay in Hanoi.
+Frankly, I think Anthony Bourdain would stay here in a New York minute since he’s very fond of the street food of Hanoi, and this place is located in the very heart of PHO Land.